Correlated Insulator Collapse due to Quantum Avalanche via In-Gap Ladder States

+The colossal mismatch of the switching fields in the field-driven Mott and CDW transitions motivates us to look for a common underlying mechanism that is shared between them.
 Despite the differences in CDW and Mott phenomenology, it is often hard to disentangle one mechanism from the other~\cite{zhuCDW}.
-The colossal mismatch of the switching fields in the field-driven transition in both systems motivates us to look for a generic mechanism.
-We propose that the IMT in CDW and Mott insulators can be explained in terms of the role of inelastic many-body states.
-We show how these phonon-emitting transitions can lead to the generation of in-gap states, resulting in a quantum avalanche mechanism and a destruction of the correlated gap, at much smaller electric field scales than previously predicted.
+Here we propose that the resistive transitions in CDW and Mott insulators can be coherently explained in terms of the role of inelastic many-body processes.
+We show how these phonon-emitting transitions can lead to the generation of in-gap states, resulting in a quantum avalanche and a destruction of the correlated gap, at much smaller electric field scales than previously predicted.

 For a conceptual understanding of the avalanche mechanism, we start by considering a one-dimensional conduction band of mass $m$ separated by a gap $\Delta$ from the Fermi energy, see Fig.~\ref{fig1}~{\bf a}.
 The electrons are subject to three processes.
 First, they are accelerated by a DC electric field $E$.
 Second, they can emit optical phonons of energy $\hbar \omega_{\rm ph}$ by means of an electron-phonon scattering process controlled by the coupling parameter $g_{\rm ep}$.
-Finally, dephasing introduces a finite lifetime $\hbar/\Gamma$ to the electrons, setting an upper limit on the time scale over which they can form the multi-phonon state.
-The dephasing may arise from electron tunneling to a substrate, coupling to higher electronic states, and other many-body mechanisms separate from the electron-phonon interaction.
+Finally, dephasing introduces a finite lifetime $\hbar/\Gamma$ to the electrons, setting a cutoff on the time scale over which they can form the multi-phonon state.
+The dephasing may arise from electron tunneling to a substrate, virtual transitions to higher electronic states, and other many-body mechanisms separate from the electron-phonon interaction.
 Hereafter, we adopt a unit system in which $\hbar=1$, the electric charge $e=1$, the Boltzmann constant $k_B=1$, and the lattice constant $a=1$.